jay0lee/Meet-Extensions/MeetMassMute/README.md

-# Google Hangouts Meet Mass Mute
+# Google Meet Mass Mute
 Chrome Extension to mute all meeting particpants other than self.

 # Testing on one device